Research Methods & Statistics

 Overall aims and purpose

-This module provides the student with an opportunity to develop research skills to gather and analyse quantitative and qualitative data in a therapeutic context.
-The student will gain a practical and applied understanding of how to manage descriptive and inferential statistics, thematic and grounded analysis, and action research.
-They will also consider the risks and limitations of these forms of analysis and critically evaluate how analysis can impact on practice.
-This training will provide them with the knowledge and insight to propose their own research project addressing an original therapeutic question.
+This module provides you with an opportunity to develop research skills to gather and analyse quantitative and qualitative data in a therapeutic context.
+This is absolutely critical for working as an evidence-based practitioner.
+You will gain a practical and applied understanding of how to manage a research project from initial proposal through to producing a research report.
+You will also consider the risks and limitations of research and critically evaluate how this can impact on your practice as a counsellor.
+This training will provide you with the knowledge and understanding to propose your own research project addressing an original therapeutic question.

 • Limited use of research with appropriate application of methods and statistics • Some knowledge of Research Methods and Statistics • Understanding of the main concepts, but with factual errors in non-core concepts • Limited analysis showing only obvious points of evaluation and links between ideas • Highly limited originality in approach, interpretation, and/or voice • Highly limited evidence of independent research • Arguments presented but lack coherence with evidence for only some claims • Focused but with some irrelevant material and weaknesses in structure • Acceptable presentation with appropriate expression • Attempt at correct format in appropriate referencing style

 • Good use of research with appropriate application of methods and statistics • Strong knowledge of Research Methods and Statistics • Clear understanding and mostly free of factual errors • Some analysis showing critical evaluation and links between ideas • Some originality in approach, interpretation, and/or voice • Some independent research • Coherent arguments with evidence for most claims • Focused and well structured • Good presentation with accurate and appropriate expression • Mostly correct format in appropriate referencing style